Skip to main content

 11. future budget placeholder

 Deny wins.
 If allow is omitted, side/cost gates still apply.
-If allow is provided, the tool permissions must be covered. live_trade is a hard stop in Agent v0 and must not be overrideable.
+If allow is provided, the tool permissions must be covered.
+Historical note: this draft originally treated live_trade as a hard stop.
+The implemented SDK/Agent policy now treats it as an explicit side-effect class that can be allowed with auth, side-effect/cost ceilings, and trade guardrails.

 Typed errors